Indira Devi of Kapurthala: Early life and education

 Indira Devi was born in Kapurthala on 26 February 1912, to the Sikh prince Paramjit Singh and his Hindu Rajput wife Brinda Devi.
 She was the eldest of their three daughters and the eldest grandchild of Maharaja Jagatjit Singh of the princely state of Kapurthala in Punjab, British India.
 In infancy, she failed to grow until fed on goat's milk, and in 1919, she caught measles along with her sisters.
 Her mother later recalled that Devi was close to being spoilt and was sent to board at Queen Mary College, Lahore.
 There, she studied politics, and decided she would like to be an actress.
 In 1934, she was noted to "have done exceptionally well" as an owner of dogs at the Tail-Waggers Club, and she was known to feel more comfortable in her jodhpurs during the day and a saree for formal wear.

 At the age of 23 years she secretly travelled to London to become an actress, telling only her two sisters, Sushila and Ourmilla.
 At the time, her mother was visiting the United States, and upon receiving Devi's telegram stating "I have left India without permission" ... "and am on my way to London", her mother went to London to meet her.
 Devi had saved her allowances and following her departure against her father and grandfather's wishes, had supposedly been the centre of much gossip in India.
 She arrived in London on the SS Kaisar-I-Hind on 15 November 1935, giving her forwarding address as Westbourne Street, W2.
-In London, her mother, initially furious over the incident, ultimately helped her enroll at the Royal Academy of Dramatic Art and enlisted the help of Walter Pidgeon, who provided the letter introducing her to Alexander Korda, who reluctantly intervened.
+In London, her mother, initially furious over the incident, ultimately helped her enroll at the Royal Academy of Dramatic Art and enlisted the help of Walter Pidgeon, who provided the letter introducing her to Alexander Korda, who reluctantly agreed to assist.
 For a brief period, she worked at London Films with Korda, who intended to launch her career in films, after Merle Oberon.
 She played several extra-roles, learnt to walk like a model and how to do Western make-up.
 She appeared on stage for the first time in 1938, when she played the role of a Turkish slave girl in a play about Keats, Byron and Shelley, The Heart was not Burned, at the Gate Theatre.
 She subsequently had a role in the children's theatrical piece Let's Pretend.
 Her sisters were reported to visit her in London, and the three were popular socialites of the 1930s.
 In addition, sometime in the 1930s, she also featured in Vogue.